lonnen/dotfiles/README.md

 # Dotfiles

-My OS X / Ubuntu dotfiles.
+My OS X dotfiles.

 ## Where did these come from?

-Lonnen forked this repo from [Ben "cowboy" Alman](https://github.com/cowboy/dotfiles) and customized it, some.
+Lonnen forked this repo from [Ben "cowboy" Alman](https://github.com/cowboy/dotfiles) and customized it.
 It's probably safe to assume any first person writing was done by Ben.

 ## Why is this a git repo?